 The capital of beautiful Tuscany, Florence is the third largest city in Italy (after Rome and Venice) as well as being one of the most visited.
 It’s a city famous for being home to some of Italy’s finest museums, beautiful cathedrals, interesting squares and elegant buildings.

-We recommend taking in the sights that interest you and then allowing for some time to just wander.
+I recommend taking in the sights that interest you and then allowing for some time to just wander.
 One of the biggest charms of Florence is its charming streets and nothing will allow you to immerse yourself in them more than getting lost.

 To help you get started with your Florence travel planning we’ve put together this short list of things to do in Florence that has something in it for everyone.